 So, food security is impacted by many factors including household income, and the supply, quality, variety, and desirability of diet.
-It relates to every part of the entire food system, and the County Council's strategy and response covers each aspect.
+It relates to every part of the entire food system, and the County Councils emerging strategy and response aims to cover each aspect.